qbunt/romans/readme.md

 [MIT](./LICENSE)

 ## Contributions
-If you'd like to contribute to this library, please issue a PR or file a new issue.
+If you'd like to contribute to this library, please [send a PR](/pulls) or [file a new issue](/issues).
 I aim to get PRs accepted in short order *should they align with the goals*.
+Also, be nice.